apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 src="/images/blog/deploy-python-pipeline-on-flink-runner/kafka-ui.png"
 alt="Kafka UI">

-## Develop Stream Processing App
+## Develop a stream processing app

-We develop an Apache Beam pipeline as a Python package and add it to a custom Docker image, which is used to execute Python user code (*SDK Harness*).
+We develop an Apache Beam pipeline as a Python package and add it to a custom Docker image, which is used to execute Python user code (*SDK harness*).
 We also build another custom Docker image, which adds the Java SDK of Apache Beam to the official Flink base image.
-This image is used for deploying a Flink cluster as well as for executing Java user code of the *Kafka Connector I/O*.
+This image is used to deploy a Flink cluster and to execute Java user code of the *Kafka Connector I/O*.

-### Beam Pipeline Code
+### Beam pipeline code

-The application begins with reading text messages from an input Kafka topic, followed by extracting words by splitting the messages (*ReadWordsFromKafka*).
-Next, the elements (words) are added to a fixed time window of 5 seconds and their average length is calculated (*CalculateAvgWordLen*).
-Finally, we include the window start/end timestamps and send the updated element to an output Kafka topic (*WriteWordLenToKafka*).
+The application first reads text messages from an input Kafka topic.
+Next, it extracts words by splitting the messages (*ReadWordsFromKafka*).
+Then, the elements (words) are added to a fixed time window of 5 seconds, and their average length is calculated (*CalculateAvgWordLen*).
+Finally, we include the window start and end timestamps, and send the updated element to an output Kafka topic (*WriteWordLenToKafka*).

-Note that we create a custom *Java IO Expansion Service* (`get_expansion_service`) and add it to the *ReadFromKafka* and *WriteToKafka* transforms of the *Kafka Connector I/O*.
+We create a custom *Java IO Expansion Service* (`get_expansion_service`) and add it to the *ReadFromKafka* and *WriteToKafka* transforms of the *Kafka Connector I/O*.
 Although the *Kafka I/O* provides a function to create that service, it did not work for me (or I do not understand how to make use of it yet).
-Instead, I ended up creating a custom service as illustrated in [Building Big Data Pipelines with Apache Beam by Jan Lukavský](https://www.packtpub.com/product/building-big-data-pipelines-with-apache-beam/9781800564930).
-Note further that the expansion service Jar file (*beam-sdks-java-io-expansion-service.jar*) should exist in the Kubernetes [*job*](https://kubernetes.io/docs/concepts/workloads/controllers/job/) that executes the pipeline while the Java SDK (*/opt/apache/beam/boot*) should exist in the runner worker.
+Instead, I created a custom service, as illustrated in [Building Big Data Pipelines with Apache Beam by Jan Lukavský](https://www.packtpub.com/product/building-big-data-pipelines-with-apache-beam/9781800564930).
+The expansion service Jar file (*beam-sdks-java-io-expansion-service.jar*) must exist in the Kubernetes [*job*](https://kubernetes.io/docs/concepts/workloads/controllers/job/) that executes the pipeline, while the Java SDK (*/opt/apache/beam/boot*) must exist in the runner worker.

 {{< highlight py >}}
 # beam/word_len/word_len.py